khulnasoft/khulnasoft/doc/dev/background-information/postgresql.md

 ## Local setup

-Sourcegraph assumes it has a dedicated PostgreSQL server, or at least that you can make global configuration changes, such as changing the timezone.
+Khulnasoft assumes it has a dedicated PostgreSQL server, or at least that you can make global configuration changes, such as changing the timezone.
 If you need to use other settings for other databases, use a separate PostgreSQL instance.